 Estimate the cost of attending one semester based on parameters you enter (e.g., living on-campus vs. off-campus; attending full-time vs. part-time).

-Direct costs are costs billed by the college to the student that the student must pay.
+Direct costs are costs billed by the university to the student that the student must pay.
 Students are billed each semester they are enrolled.
 Direct costs the student will be billed for include:

 Tuition - Tuition rates are set by the State University Board of Trustees.
 Tuition rates vary based on the student's level (undergraduate vs. graduate) and based on their New York Residency Status.
 Students should review the Student Accounts website for the current per credit and full-time tuition rates.
 Students that wish to appeal their residency status should refer to the In-State Residency pages.